top of page

 Garments: Projects may include sweaters, vests, jackets, shawls, etc.

-Other: Projects may include dolls, tea cozies, placemats, household items, etc.
+Other: Projects can include dolls, tea cozies, placemats, household items, abstract art, rugs...

 Levels of Experience